laura-dangelo/SANple/README.md

 distribution on the parameters.
 Additional functions are provided to help analyzing the results of the fitting procedure.

-D’Angelo, L., Canale, A., Yu, Z., Guindani, M. (2023).
-Bayesian nonparametric analysis for the detection of spikes in noisy calcium imaging data. *Biometrics* 79(2), 1370–1382. <doi:10.1111/biom.13626>.

-D’Angelo, L., and Denti, F. (2023+).
-A finite-infinite shared atoms nested model for the Bayesian analysis of large grouped data sets.
-*Working paper* 0–23.

-Denti, F., Camerlenghi, F., Guindani, M., Mira, A., 2023.
-A Common Atoms Model for the Bayesian Nonparametric Analysis of Nested Data. *Journal of the American Statistical Association*.
-118(541), 405–416.
-<doi:10.1080/01621459.2021.1933499>.

 ## Installation

 You can install the development version of SANple from